TOD-theses/paper-T-RACE/main.typ

   [...] we run in a simulated environment first $T_A$ before $T_V$ and then $T_V$ before $T_A$.
 We report a finding if the number of executed EVM instructions is different across both runs for $T_A$ and $T_V$, as this means that $T_A$ and $T_V$ influence each other.
 ]

-Similar to our intuitive TOD definition, they execute $T_A$ and $T_V$ in different orders and check if it affects the result.
+Similar to our preliminary TOD definition, they execute $T_A$ and $T_V$ in different orders and check if it affects the result.
 In their case, they only check the number of executed instruction, instead of the resulting state.
 This misses attacks where the same instructions were executed, but the operands for these instructions in the second transaction changed because of the first transaction.

 In @zhang_combatting_2023, the authors define an attack as a triple $A = angle.l T_a , T_v , T_a^p angle.r$, where $T_a$ and $T_v$ are similar to $T_A$ and $T_B$ from our definition, and $T_a^p$ is an optional third transaction.
 They consider the execution orders $T_a -> T_v -> T_a^p$ and $T_v -> T_a -> T_a^p$ and check if the execution order influences financial gains, which we will discuss in more detail in @sec:gain-and-loss-property.

 We note that if these two execution orders result in different states, this is not because of the last transaction $T_a^p$, but because of a TOD between $T_a$ and $T_v$.
 As we always execute $T_a^p$ last, and transaction execution is deterministic, it only gives a different result if the execution of $T_a$ and $T_v$ gave a different result.
 Therefore, if the execution order results in different financial gains, then $T_a$ and $T_v$ must be TOD.

 == Imprecise definitions
-Our intuitive definition of TOD, and the related definitions above, are not precise regarding the semantics of a reordering of transactions and their executions.
+Our preliminary definition of TOD, and the related definitions above, are not precise regarding the semantics of a reordering of transactions and their executions.
 This makes it impossible to apply exactly the same methodology without analyzing the source code related to the papers.
 We describe three issues, where the definition is not precise enough, and show how these were differently interpreted by the two papers.

 For the analysis of the tools by @zhang_combatting_2023 and @torres_frontrunner_2021, we will use the current version of the source codes, @zhang_erebus-redgiant_2023 and @torres_frontrunner_2022, respectively.

 === Intermediary transactions
 To analyze a TOD $(T_A , T_B)$, we are interested in how $T_A$ affects $T_B$ in the normal order, and how $T_B$ affects $T_A$ in the reverse order.
-Our intuitive definition does not specify how to handle transactions that occur between $T_A$ and $T_B$, which we will name #emph[intermediary transactions].
+Our preliminary definition does not specify how to handle transactions that occur between $T_A$ and $T_B$, which we will name #emph[intermediary transactions].

 Suppose that there is one transaction $T_X$ between $T_A$ and $T_B$: $sigma ->^(T_A) sigma_A ->^(T_X) sigma_(A X) ->^(T_B) sigma_(A X B)$.
 The execution of $T_B$ may depend on both, $T_A$ and $T_X$.
 When we are interested in the effect of $T_A$ on $T_B$, we need to define what happens with $T_X$.